 Considering the local contract manufacturers which produce for the famous world brands, you may bump into some really nice stuff with unbelievable prices.
 The experience itself is a must to try, you may get further information about the locations, opening days-hours from your guide or receptionist at the hotel.

 Istiklal Street (Taksim Area)

-Taksim is the place that became the shopping spot for the locals from the Ottoman years till now, Istiklal Street is the busiest street in the daily city life.
+Taksim is the place that became the shopping spot for the locals from the Ottoman years till now, Istiklal Street is the busiest street in daily city life.
 It appeals all styles and interests, some good bargains can be found in the small stores in some historical malls like Rumeli Pasaji, Anadolu Pasaji, Halep Pasaji, Atlas Pasaji, Avrupa Pasaji or Aznavour Pasaji.

 Bookworms will be amazed while visiting these buildings as they will see many secondhand book shops.
-There are books in any language, if you are lucky you may come across the first edition of your favourite book.
+There are books in any language, if you are lucky you may come across the first edition of your favorite book.

 At the end of the Istiklal Street, from Tunel down to Karakoy, music instruments are crafted and sold, also you try some local instruments as the stores are also used as workshops.
-This is the main spot for the music lovers.
+This is the main spot for music lovers.